Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 - Fixed PreloadedSceneHelper.Discard() freezing asm.
 - Fixed issue with SceneOperation sometimes returning a null OpenSceneInfo when done.

+09-02-2022:
+- Added SceneOperation.openedScenes.
+- Fixed issue where active scene would not be set after opening collection.
+- Fixed a using being placed outside #if UNITY_EDITOR.

 ## Patches for Advanced Scene Manager

 Patches are partial updates that are too important to have our users wait for.